hazelcast/hazelcast-reference-manual/src/DistributedEvents.md

   }
 ```

-### Client Listener
+### Listening for Clients

-The Client Listener is used by the Hazelcast nodes.
-It notifies the nodes when a client is connected to or disconnected from the cluster.
+The Client Listener is used by the Hazelcast cluster members.
+It notifies the cluster members when a client is connected to or disconnected from the cluster.

+To write a Client Listener class, you implement the ClientListener interface and its methods `clientConnected` and `clientDisconnected`,
+which are invoked when a client is connected to or disconnected from the cluster.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *You can also add event listeners to a Hazelcast client.
 Please refer to [Client Listenerconfig](#client-listener-configuration) for the related information.*

 ## Event Listeners for Hazelcast Clients

 You can add event listeners to a Hazelcast Java client.
 You can configure the following listeners to listen to the events on the client side.
-Please see the respective sections under the [Event Listeners for Hazelcast Nodes section](#event-listeners-for-hazelcast-nodes) for example code.
+Please see the respective sections under the [Event Listeners for Hazelcast Members section](#event-listeners-for-hazelcast-members) for example code.

-- **Lifecycle Listener**: Notifies when the client is starting, started, shutting down and shutdown.
+- [Lifecycle Listener](#listening-for-lifecycle-events): Notifies when the client is starting, started, shutting down, and shutdown.
-- **Membership Listener**: Notifies when a node joins to/leaves the cluster to which the client is connected, or when an attribute is changed in a node.
+- [Membership Listener](#listening-for-member-events): Notifies when a member joins to/leaves the cluster to which the client is connected, or when an attribute is changed in a node.
-- **DistributedObject Listener**: Notifies when a distributed object is created or destroyed throughout the cluster to which the client is connected.
+- [DistributedObject Listener](#listening-for-distributed-object-events): Notifies when a distributed object is created or destroyed throughout the cluster to which the client is connected.

 <br></br>
 ***RELATED INFORMATION***